asanmit/l-c--/README.md

 # l-c--
-This is a trail no. 1
+This is a trial no. 1